denten-books/plain-text/30-format.md

 ## Digital Formalisms

 Text shapes the human body in strange ways.
-After a lifetime of reading shoulders begin to stoop as if books were exerting pressure against the solar plexus.
+A lifetime of reading stoops the shoulders as if books were exerting pressure against the solar plexus.
 Continual exertion deteriorates eyesight.
 Tendons and other supporting structures in the wrist swell from the repetitive stress of striking keys.
 The word takes its toll.
 A further profound change happens when we read and write along with the machine.
 As we interpret it, it interprets us.